-The GIIN offers specialized training to improve the capital-raising potential and deployment capacity of impact investors around the world.
-Through a mix of group trainings available for public registration and customized, private trainings for investment teams, the GIIN has trained hundreds of investors from over 30 countries since 2013.
-We have hosted trainings in the U.S., South Africa, India, Kenya, the Netherlands, France, Ghana, Nepal, and more.
+The GIIN offers specialized training and resources to improve the capital-raising potential and deployment capacity of impact investors around the world.
+Through a mix of group trainings available for public registration and customized, private trainings for investment teams, the GIIN has worked with hundreds of investors from over 30 countries.
+We have hosted trainings in the U.S., U.K., South Africa, India, Kenya, the Netherlands, France, Ghana, Nepal, and more.

 Attend a Training:

 Scheduled trainings can be found under the ‘Upcoming Events’ section.
 Don’t see the training or location you are looking for?
-Inquire about customized GIIN trainings for your team or request a group training in your region.
+Email firstname.lastname@example.org to be added to the Training Program mailing list and note your training location and course preference.

 Collaborate with the Training Program

-In support of the GIIN’s broader mission to increase the scale and effectiveness of the impact investing market, the Training Program is exploring how our trainings can reach the growing number of impact investors entering the market.
+In support of the GIIN’s broader mission to increase the scale and effectiveness of impact investing, the Training Program is exploring how our trainings can reach the growing number of impact investors entering the market.

 - Do you host an annual convening for impact investors or are you an industry body or network?
 Let's discuss hosting a skills training for your audience.

 - Do you currently deliver investment skills trainings to investors?
-Let's discuss how the GIIN Training courses can complement your existing portfolio.
+Let's discuss how the GIIN Training courses and resources can complement your existing portfolio.

 - Are you an indirect investor investing through funds?
 Let us know if we can bring training to your funds.